School of Nursing

 609 Health Care in the Global Context (1).
 Majors only or permission of the instructor.
 A faculty led experiential learning opportunity focusing on development and knowledge related to research, health care systems, or service learning and its application to nursing and health care.

-646 Health Care Policy in the U.S.: Development, Impacts, and Implications for Nurses (3).
-Examines health care systems development, impacts and prospects for change.
+646 Health Care Policy in the United States: Development, Impacts, and Implications for Nurses (3).
+This course examines health care policy development, impacts, and prospects for change.
 Content enables nurses to draw implications for nursing practice and advocacy for improving systems.

 685 Care of the Dying and Bereaved throughout the Life Span (3).
+Permission of the instructor for nonmajors.
 Students from a variety of health sciences-related disciplines gain an understanding of issues in working with dying and bereaved individuals of all ages and their families.

 686 Advanced Concepts in the Clinical Care of Older Adults (2).
+Graduate students only.
 Focuses on advanced concepts for nursing management of older adults and their families with an emphasis on interdisciplinary care.
-For graduate students only.

 687 Ethical Issues in Nursing (2).
 Examination and discussion of major ethical issues arising in the professional practice of nursing in the context of systematic consideration of the nature of ethical choice.

 689 Advanced Concepts in Oncology Nursing (2).
-Admission to Adult-Gerontology Nurse Practitioner program or permission of instructor.
-Focuses on advanced concepts for the advanced practice oncology nurse incorporating pathophysiology, prevention and detection, treatment modalities, nursing diagnoses, and socioeconomic, ethical, and legal issues related to cancer care of adults.
+Admission to Adult-Gerontology Nurse Practitioner program or permission of the instructor required.
+This course focuses on an evidence-based approach for the advanced practice nurse, incorporating pathophysiology; prevention/detection; medical treatment; nursing management; and socioeconomic, ethical, and legal issues related to adult cancer care.

 691H Honors in Nursing, Part I (3).
 Permission of the program director.
 Majors only.
 Preparation of a two-semester honors project under the direction of department advisors.